MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-3-query-data.md

 ms.date: 04/18/2024
 ms.search.form: Get started
 ---
-# Real-Time Intelligence tutorial part 4: Query your streaming data
+# Real-Time Intelligence tutorial part 3: Query streaming data in a KQL queryset

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Tutorial part 2: Get data in the Real-Time Hub](tutorial-2-get-real-time-events.md).